james-tindal/obsidian-mindmap-nextgen/README.md

 ### Frontmatter

 The plugin also accepts frontmatter options (each of the [official markmap docs](https://markmap.js.org/docs/json-options) except for `extraJs` and `extraCss`).
-Frontmatter configurations has higher priority than the settings from the settings tab which means that if you set `maxWidth` on settings to 400px and on frontmatter to 200px, the maxWidth will be set to 200px.
+Frontmatter options has higher priority than the settings from the settings tab which means that if you set `maxWidth` on settings to 400px and on frontmatter to 200px, the maxWidth will be set to 200px.

 The colors you list will always be used, no matter which coloring approach is set.
 Only colorFreezeLevel that only works with branch coloring approach.
 It is good to note that when using branch coloring approach and no color is listed, random colors will be used (as the default Markmap approach).

 It is also good to note that the frontmatter only works for that markdown it is in.
 If you open another Markdown file without frontmatter, the settings from settings tab will be used.

-More than the default frontmatter options, it also supports another option (and may be upcomming more options):
+More than the default frontmatter options, it also supports another options (and may be upcomming more options):

 **screenshotFgColor:** Is an option that allows you to set the foreground color of the screenshot.
 It accepts any valid CSS color (hex, color name, rgb, rgba and hsl).
 It's nice to remember that this color is applied to screenshot only, and not while using the plugin.

+**highlight:** A boolean option that allows you to activate a border and a different background color for the inline markmap.
+It is good to note that if frontmatter is present, it will have higher priority than the settings tab.

 ### Inline Markmap